 “Stephen King: On Writing” explains how he never plans his books, but just gets started.
 Should you plan a novel in advance, or not?
 A few tips on writing a book.

 Let’s explore two common methods.
-I’ve tried both.
+I’ve tried both, and can show you some examples in my work.
 Each can work well: which is best for you will depend on how you write and what you are writing.

 Before we look at that, let me cite the US fantasy author Stephen R Donaldson, who was once asked by an admirer how to achieve success in writing.
 “Start today,” Donaldson said.

 Donaldson’s advice is great.
 If you want to start writing fiction, don’t wait until the conditions are perfect and all the stars are aligned (“I’m waiting until the kids grow up”; “I have to get some new writing software”; “I’m too busy right now”).
 Set aside some time tonight, this afternoon or even this morning; get out a pen and paper; and start writing.